gana1984/ietools/README.md

 Utils has utility functions to find an effective interest rate and to provide cash flows adjusted to a Least Common Multiple (LCM) time horizon.

-If you use any of these tools, please cite this repository.
+If you use any of these tools, please cite this repository as follows:
+> Natarajan G. (2022). ietools: A Python Package for Industrial Engineering Applications.
+Version 0.1.

 Other modules in the making:
 1. Inventory Management